wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The clicked row data with index:”, $data.index , $data);
     };

-column select
+On column select

-event will be called when a column in Data Table is selected.
+This event will be called when a column in Data Table is selected.

 $scope.\[gridname\]Columnselect = function($event, $data) {
         //$data has the object containing data and colDef.